MooVC/MooVC/README.md

 ### Processing.ProcessorStateChangedEventHandler (Impact: None)

 The event handler requires an argument that was previously only possible to create internally.
 It is therefore expected that this change will have zero impact.

+### Processing.TimedJobQueue (Impact Low)

+Processing.TimedJobQueue now implements Diagnostics.IEmitDiagnostics.
+As a result, the OnFailureEncountered abstract method has been removed in favour of a new virtual OnDiagnosticsEmitted method.
+Derivations of Processing.TimedJobQueue should now either A) remove their OnFailureEncountered overrides or B) override OnDiagnosticsEmitted and reimplement their OnFailureEncountered here.

 ### Transactions (Impact: Low)